leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 *Questions I am going to answer*

 **What specific data do you want?**
-**How do you harvest data from a website if no off the shelf api exists?**
+**How do you harvest data from a website if no off the shelf API exists?**
 **How do you want to store it and in which format?**
 **How could a data scientist use the harvested data?**